Where is the Crisis Manual?

 An issue that must always be kept in mind, when we talk about a crisis, is that, as the great philosopher Ortega y Gasset would say, any crisis could also say “It is me and my circumstance” and as Ortega y Gasset completed his sentence, many of us forget to quote and understand the profound meaning of his thought.
 “If I don’t save her, I won’t save myself either.”That is, the way you experience the crises you face will have a close relationship with what you have done previously to prepare yourself.

 At the beginning of this article I described a typical period.
 It is a chaotic moment, where things are out of control, affecting the operation of the institution.
-And as anticipated by Murphy’s law, “If something can go wrong, it will go wrong, and at the worst possible time”Therefore, during crises, in addition to the focal point of the crisis, other parts of the system are put to the test and the chances that the situation will become more complicated are increasing.
+And as Murphy’s law anticipates, “If something can go wrong, it will go wrong, and at the worst possible time”Therefore, during crises, in addition to the focal point of the crisis, other parts of the system are put to the test and the chances that the situation will become more complicated are increasing.

 In that chaotic DURING, anything that helps me resolve the situation is going to be important and there, having a GOOD CRISIS SITUATION MANAGEMENT MANUAL plays a key role.